 Mirnig’s post-doctoral research in the project investigated death rites in the earliest extant Śaiva Siddhānta Tantric sources as a mirror of the social expansion of early Tantric communities, and illustrated how Tantric religious specialists adopted the ritual repertoire to include a wider clientele.
 Mirnig also conducted research on regional patronage networks of Śaiva communities in the Kathmandu Valley (Nepal) on the basis of newly surveyed Sanskrit epigraphic evidence dating to the 5th to 7th century, shedding light on the role of early local devotional practices and courtly patronage in promoting Śaiva initiatory communities within the religio-political landscape of the valley.
 Pursuing the question of an interface between Tantric communities and political elites, Bianchini focused on the role of Tantric rituals in consolidating the power of Tantric priests in the Vaiṣṇava Pāñcarātra tradition, reconstructing their strategic role in the legitimation of royal power.
 The research activities of this sub-programme provided fertile ground for wider-ranging explorations into the social history of Indian religions.

 Mirnig, Nina.
 Liberating the Liberated: Tantric Death Rites in Early Śaivism.
-Vienna: Austrian Academy of Sciences Press.
-(2018)
+(BKGA 96.)
+Vienna: Austrian Academy of Sciences Press, 2018.

 Mirnig, Nina, Marion Rastelli and Vincent Eltschinger (Eds.).
 Tantric Communities in Context.
-Vienna: Austrian Academy of Sciences Press. (forthcoming)
+(BKGA 99.)
+Vienna: Austrian Academy of Sciences Press, 2019.